Skip to content

 Slovenia is quite a safe country, and the people are really friendly.
 Everyone I met spoke good English, so communication wasn’t a problem.
 On a previous trip to Slovenia, I spent some days in Portoroz, a location by the Adriatic Sea famous for its Hotels with Spas.
 If you want to relax after a few days of hiking, it might be a good option for you.

-One of the cheapest options to get travel to Slovenia is with FlixBus.
+One of the cheapest options for traveling to Slovenia is with FlixBus.
 Here’s my review.
 Here are other pictures I took in Slovenia, and here are some tips on how to visit Rome on a budget.

 Leave a Reply